 This is your opportunity to share your knowledge, the priorities of your sector, and to help develop the first Victorian Antimicrobial Resistance Strategy

-Following stakeholder engagement, a summary of all feedback and next steps will be published on this webpage and the Strategy Webpage at Infectious diseases - health.vic
+Following stakeholder engagement, a summary of all feedback and next steps will be published on this webpage and the Strategy Webpage at The Antimicrobial Resistance Strategy - health.vic

 The Department of Health (the department) is committed to protecting your privacy.
 The department is coordinating the consultation process for the strategy and is working with other state government departments and agencies in developing the strategy.